orkhanahmadov/orkhanahmadov.github.io/_posts/2020-08-17-using-traits-to-boot-and-initialize-eloquent-models.md

 }
 ```

 That's all.
-Everything looks clean and shared logic can be attached to any model without creating complexity, Eloquent will handle booting each trait.
+Everything looks clean and shared logic can be attached to any model without creating complexity or unnecessary inheritance.
+Eloquent will handle booting each trait.

 ### Wait, what about that `initialize` thing in `bootTraits()`?

-Other than `bootMyTrait()` method, you can also have `initializeMyTrait()` in your Eloquent traits.
+Other than `bootMyTrait()` method, we can also have `initializeMyTrait()` in your Eloquent traits.
-`initialize` method needs to be non-static, and it gets executed when new model gets instantiated.
+"Initializer" method needs to be non-static, and it will get executed when new model gets instantiated.

 Here's an example: